mjpernot/rmq-metadata/README.md

 Redhat 8 (Running Python 3.6):
 NOTE: Install as the user that will run the program.
+WARNING: Create a seperate user for this program if running other programs on the same server.
+This is due to version conflict with the six module.

 ```
 python -m pip install --user -r requirements3.txt --upgrade --trusted-host pypi.appdev.proj.coe.ic.gov